Use Bindplane with Google SecOps

 Calculate how many collectors you need

 When calculating the number of collectors required for your workload, consider the anticipated throughput or log rate, and use the following table.
 This table presumes that each collector has four CPU cores and 16 GB of memory.
-The table doesn't account for processors; when processors are added, the compute requirements increases.
+The table doesn't include calculations with processors; when processors are added, the compute requirements increase.

 Telemetry throughput Logs/second Collectors